AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     1. Stop your Cloud ready AEM instance, place the AEM Forms add-on feature archive, `aem-forms-addon-<version>.far`,  in the install folder, and restart the instance.

-1. **Configure users and permissions:** Create users like Form Developer and Form Practitioner and add these users to pre-defined forms group to provide them required permissions.
+1. **Configure users and permissions:** Create users like Form Developer and Form Practitioner a nd add these users to pre-defined forms group to provide them required permissions.
 The table below lists all types of users and pre-defined groups for each type of forms users:

     | User Type | AEM Group |
     |---|---|